ReSound Hearing Aid Reviews From an Audiologist in 2025

 Before getting into ReSound’s product line, let’s discuss their technology.
 In addition to the early use of multichannel compression, ReSound was the first hearing aid to use the 2.4 GHz wireless platform.
 This tech provides a more expansive range and lower power consumption than traditional Bluetooth.
 It’s also the foundation of the next generation of Auracast Bluetooth LE (low energy) streaming technology (more on this technology later!).

 ReSound offers this for all technology levels and styles of hearing aids.
-This capability allows ReSound hearing aids to connect to smartphones, accessories, and public audio communication systems in places like airports and lecture halls.
+This capability allows ReSound hearing aids to connect to smartphones, accessories and public audio communication systems in places such as airports and lecture halls.

-ReSound’s tiers are labeled as 9 (premium), 7 (mid-range), and 5 (entry-level).
-All of the devices described below are available in mini receiver-in-canal (RIC), RIC, in-the-ear (ITE) from full shell to completely-in-canal (CIC), and ReSound’s own unique Mic-in-Helix (MIH) design.
+ReSound’s tiers are labeled as 9 (premium), 7 (midrange) and 5 (entry-level).
+The devices described below are available in mini receiver-in-canal, receiver-in-canal (RIC), in-the-ear (ITE) from full shell to completely-in-canal (CIC), and ReSound’s unique Mic-in-Helix (MIH) design.

-ReSound and Beltone are the only brands that offer the MIH style.
-But this “semi-remote” microphone technology is also found in Advanced Bionics cochlear implant speech processors (called the T-Mic) allows for directional microphone benefits in a small space.
+ReSound and Beltone are the only brands that offer MIH-style hearing aids, but the semi-remote microphone technology is also found in Advanced Bionics’ cochlear implant speech processors, called T-Mic, which allow for directional microphone benefits in small spaces.

 ReSound RIC and BTE models

-ReSound offers a wide range of hearing aid models for all levels of hearing loss, similar to other top providers like Widex, Beltone, and Starkey.
+ReSound offers a wide range of hearing aid models for all levels of hearing loss, similar to other top providers, such as Widex, Beltone and Starkey.
 Below, I’ll cover some of ReSound’s most popular models.

 ReSound LiNX Quattro

 Quattro is one of ReSound’s top-tier designs.
 It is the third iteration of a design first introduced in 2014 as the LiNX.
-It was the first Made for iPhone hearing aid.
+It was the first hearing aid made for iPhone.
 Since then, ReSound has fine-tuned this proven platform.
 The Quattro is available in all form factors, including a superpower BTE called the Enzo Q for people with severe to profound hearing loss.
 The Quattro line can use standard zinc-air batteries or a rechargeable lithium-ion system.

 ReSound Nexia

-Nexia is one of ReSound’s newest hearing aid additions.
-It’s a rechargeable RIE hearing aid for people with hearing loss ranging from mild to profound.
-Nexia is top-rated for hearing conversations in noisy places.
-These devices are lightweight and small, making them comfortable for all-day wear.
+Nexia is a rechargeable receiver-in-ear (RIE) hearing aid for people with hearing loss ranging from mild to profound.
+Nexia is top rated for hearing conversations in noisy places.
+The devices are lightweight and small, making them comfortable for all-day wear.
 They also hold a charge for 30 hours.

 Through ReSound’s app, you can activate the Hear in Noise program that lets you fade background sounds to a comfortable level while keeping directional focus on the person speaking in front of you.
-The value of this for my patients is more than just comfortable hearing; it’s also a way to remain (or get back into) connected with people in social and business situations.
+The value of this for my patients is more than just comfortable hearing; it’s also a way to remain connected (or reconnect) with people in social and business situations.

 ReSound Accessories